richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

 For example, it may be the beginner teachers that crave certainty, where more experienced teachers have the pedagogic tools to deal with such uncertainty.
-It is an open question if it is the majority of SciLifeLab staff that benefit and/or if they are the people SciLifeLab should cater to.
+It is an open question if it is the majority of NBIS staff that benefit and/or if they are the people NBIS should cater to.

 ## Replies from other online teaching providers

-I have asked non-SciLifeLab teachers in online courses for their response to having an online course fee to increase the certainty of a high attendance.
+I have asked non-NBIS teachers in online courses for their response to having an online course fee to increase the certainty of a high attendance.
 I did so without disclosing my own views.